 Above we have outlined how SMCR should work in practice.
 It is important to note that the requirements are wide-ranging depending on the type of firm and will involve a variety of stakeholders to complete the process.
 Whilst the deadline for SMCR compliance (December 2019) may seem far away, the reality is that it is not and therefore the sooner steps are taken to reach compliance with the extended regime, the better.

-If you would like more information about how Actus SMCR can help you through the process, get in touch below.
+If you would like more information about how Actus can help you through the process, visit out Actus Comply page below.
 You may also like to read about how Performance Management and SMCR integrate together to help with compliance and culture change.